The Giddy Death of the Gays

 (Lethe Press, released June 2015; cover design by Matt Cresswell)

-*Shortlisted for the 2016 Bisexual Book Awards*
+*Finalist for the Bisexual Book Awards*

 “My boyfriend told me he’s in love with a man.
 A weird, geeky, supposedly-also-straight man.
 I suppose you’re going to tell me that doesn’t make him gay?
 That I should stay with him, in some weird little totally-heterosexual trio?”